 What is the maximum distance you can run Cat5e and Cat6 cable?

 For cat5e and cat6 cable the recommended distance stays the same at 100 meters or 328 feet.
-You might be able to get away with going a little longer but it is not recommend to over 100 m.
+You might be able to get away with going a little longer but it is not recommend to go over 100 meters.
 The shorter the better when it comes to your runs.

 What is the difference in data rates?